stefanmielke/ultra64-templates/Roguelike/README.md

 It will only allow up to 255 ASCII characters, but you can represent them however you want (including sprites).

 The current console size (48x31) takes into consideration that each character is 6x6, so you'll have to change that if your characters are larger or smaller.
+For that change the `#define` inside `roguelike/console.h`.